 - Attachments – 1 Excel and 1 pdf report

-The code and supporting input files are available here, under the Projects page under Nov2018.
+The code and supporting input files are available here, under the Projects page under Report automation.
 The code has 4 parts:

 - Prepare the work space.